okpunosolomon/Predicting-the-UK-s-Economic-Growth-A-Machine-Learning-Analysis-of-Key-Macroeconomic-Drivers/README.md

 - 💰 Businesses and investors **assess risk** and **plan expansion** based on economic momentum.
 - 📊 Analysts and financial institutions **monitor performance** using real data patterns rather than assumptions.

-By combining **machine learning** with **historical trend analysis**, this project offers a practical, forward-looking view of the UK’s economic trajectory — bridging data science and strategic business planning.
+By combining **machine learning** with **historical trend analysis**, this project offers a practical, forward-looking view of the UK’s economic trajectory, bridging data science and strategic business planning.

 ---